 How is that helpful to a client?
-We believe that if you know the components of an HVAC system, it would be easier for you to follow what a technician is referring to during maintenance and repair.
-An HVAC system essentially has six parts that all work together to ensure you have a good quality of air indoors.
+We believe that if you know the components of an industrial HVAC system, it would be easier for you to follow what a technician is referring to during maintenance and repair.
+An Industrial HVAC system essentially has six parts that all work together to ensure you have a good quality of air indoors.
 There are other parts like refrigerant lines, air ducts, and vents in addition to these six parts.

 Is also referred to as a timer.
 It is a device that anyone can see and access.
-You can either set the thermostat manually or using the pre-set programs that are designed in the thermostat.
+You can either set the thermostat manually or use the pre-set programs that are designed in the thermostat.
 Based on your preferred air conditioning and temperature, a thermostat’s role is to adjust these two.
-There are sensors in a thermostat that turns on or switch off your air conditioner and heater when needed, and wires are directly connecting the thermostat to the HVAC system.
+There are sensors in a thermostat that turns on or switch off your air conditioner and heater when needed, and wires are directly connecting the thermostat to the Industrial HVAC system.

-Furnace HVAC System
+Furnace Industrial HVAC System

-An HVAC system also has a box fitted with pipes.
+An Industrial HVAC system also has a box fitted with pipes.
 This box is big, metallic, and more often than not is found in basements and attics of various houses.
 The furnace requires regular maintenance to improve its efficiency, especially during the winter season.
 Its main aim is to heat the air in your home; this air is distributed through the HVAC system.
 A furnace can use various sources of energy to heat the air.
 These sources include solar, natural gas, electricity, and heat pumps; depending on what you prefer to use, you are not limited to only one energy source.

-HVAC System Blower Motor
+Industrial HVAC System Blower Motor

-It is another part of the HVAC system.
+It is another part of the Industrial HVAC system.
 It works to deliver the warm air to your entire house by powering a fan that does the delivery.
 Once the air in the heat exchanger reaches a specific temperature, the blower motor is enabled.
 The warm air passes through air ducts to your rooms.
 The motor cannot shut down before the air is heated.
 The blower motor is useful during the summer because it lowers the humidity level and is not noisy.

-HVAC System Heat Exchanger
+Industrial HVAC System Heat Exchanger